momentum-design/momentum-ui/web-components/REACT_USAGE.md

     "eject": "react-scripts eject"
   },
   ```
+  <sub>*The changes to scripts commands enable the following Webpack modifications to be run within the Create React App environment. <br> The addition of `jest` as a resolution is important for tests to run*</sub>

 ### Copy Static Assets & Configure Jest for Testing
 Momentum Web Components use Cisco fonts and Icon fonts that must be served within the project.
 This Webpack ammendment copies those resources from the installed dependencies (`node_modules`) to the `public` directory.
 In addition, the jest config override ensures tests run successfully with the addition of web components.